shanmuka-kaliki/flutter_clean_architecture/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# Basic Blog App

-A simple, scalable Flutter blogging application built with a Clean Architecture approach, featuring social login with Google and Apple.

----

 ## 🏛️ Architecture

 This project is built using **Clean Architecture** with a **feature-driven** approach.
 This design pattern separates the codebase into distinct, independent layers, making the application easy to test, maintain, and scale.